Cpl. Cory L. Palmer

 “They loved every bit of who Cory was — his vivaciousness, his character, his loving to have fun,” said the Rev. Etter.

-“Cory Palmer’s life is as woven in a silk garment, countless number of brilliantly colored thread, intersecting each other, making something of great beauty,” said the Rev. Andrew Kerr of the Atlanta Road Alliance Church.
+“Cory Palmer’s life is as woven in a silk garment, a countless number of brilliantly colored thread, intersecting each other, making something of great beauty,” said the Rev. Andrew Kerr of the Atlanta Road Alliance Church.

 “As I watched this screen before the service I realized that throughout his life there were many colors, all of them making who he was.
 Many people have been woven into his life, contributing to a person who loved life and let others seek the great adventures of life.”